Private funeral for Pua Magasiva in Wellington later this week

-Family and close friends of Kiwi actor Pua Magasiva will hold a private funeral service for the beloved father-of-one in Wellington.
+Family and close friends of Kiwi actor Pua Magasiva will hold a private funeral service for the father-of-one in Wellington.

-His family today confirmed that the beloved father, son, husband and friend would be farewelled during a "private funeral ceremony for Pua's family and close friends in Wellington at the end of this week".
+His family today confirmed that the much loved father, son, husband and friend would be farewelled during a "private funeral ceremony for Pua's family and close friends in Wellington at the end of this week".

 "The family have requested that the public and media respect their privacy at this time," a spokeswoman said.